5 Day Glacier Challenge

 If you prefer a shorter distance today, you may choose to hike to Piegan Pass and back.
 That option is about 9 miles roundtrip.
 Expect fantastic views of glaciers, open meadows, and alpine lakes along either route!
 We’ll also get a rare glimpse of the eastern face of the Garden Wall.
 At the end of the day, we’ll return to our camp in St. Mary for a second night.
 Hot showers available!

-Day 3 – Explore St. Mary and Many Glacier, Rest Day!
+Day 3 – Explore Waterton Lake, Canada.
+Rest Day!

-After breakfast, you’ll have the opportunity to do activities on your own in the Many Glacier valley.
-We’ll provide shuttles twice a day for drop off and pick up in Many Glacier.
-Explore the hotel, bring a chair and relax by the lake.
+After breakfast we’ll head to Canada and spend the day exploring the quaint town of Waterton.
+We’ll provide shuttles twice a day for drop off and pick up for various on your own activities.
+Explore the Prince of Wales hotel, bring a chair and relax by the lake and or go on a cruise with Waterton Shoreline Cruises.
 Watch for wildlife and take short walks and take lots of photos.
-At the end of the day, we’ll return to our camp in St. Mary for a third night.
+At the end of the day, enjoy a delicious dinner at one of the local restaurants before heading back to St. Mary for a third night.
 Hot showers available!

 Day 4 – Iceberg Lake and Ptarmigan Tunnel

-Today, we return to the United States to explore more of the exquisite Many Glacier valley.
+Today, we’ll explore the exquisite Many Glacier valley.
 We’ll hike to Iceberg Lake, a trail known for its abundance of wildlife and wildflowers, and of course, its turquoise, iceberg studded lake, tucked into a glacial cirque.
 The hike to Iceberg and back is 9.8 miles round trip.

 If you’re looking for an even bigger Glacier challenge, add an additional 6.4 miles to your day by trekking on to Ptarmigan Tunnel.
 Ptarmigan Tunnel was blasted through the solid rock of the Ptarmigan Wall in 1931 and overlooks the remote backcountry of the Belly River.
 It offers majestic views of Elizabeth Lake with Natoas Peak rising above it.